 Hi, I will be traveling in Bolivia for a few days (flying into La Paz, then seeing Salar de Uyuni, then crossing over to the Atacama desert in Chile).
 Then, I will be back and forth between Chile and Argentina for about 2 months.
 In total I will be traveling 2 and a half months.

 Do you think I need to take malaria pills?
 I will be going from November to January.

 In theory, by what you say, you won't be passing in a malaria zone (Amazon forest, for example), but you should see advice from a doctor specialized in travelers health (he /she may give you advice in many subjects, including in how to deal with the altitude you will experience in this trip).
-Always before traveling you should visit a travel clinic. over 2 years ago
+Always before traveling you should visit a travel clinic. almost 3 years ago

 The short answer: No

 The long answer: Absolutely no one traveling takes them there but there is a small risk potential in Bolivia, however I think it is just a statistic, I met someone absolutely freaking out about getting anti malarials for going to La Paz, but when we got there it was so high there wasn't even mosquitos! over 2 years ago